 - Update Bluetooth drivers

-1] Update Bluetooth Updates
+1] Update Bluetooth drivers

 Driver and Security Updates and OEM updates for their devices go hand in hand.
 The chances are that your Bluetooth device has an update as well.

-2] Uninstall the Security Update
+2] Uninstall the Windows Update

 - Go to Settings > Update and Security > Windows Update